fashion-data-exchange/slack-notification/README.md

 ### Styling

-Can any of these methods to get the following colored sidebars
+Any of these methods can be used to get the following colored sidebars

 1. message.info(channel) # BLUE
 2. message.success(channel) # GREEN